Hands-On Fundraising

 The other night, I was desperate for something to watch.

-I didn’t want to bother with a movie – just something to fall asleep to.
+But I didn’t want to bother with a movie – just something to fall asleep to.
 I settled on the National Geographic channel.

 And it reminded me of the magazines.
 I no longer subscribe, because I just can’t find the time.
 But I loved reading them.
 What always fascinated me were articles about people living far away.
-Lives that seemed so interested and different from my own.
+Lives that seemed so interesting and different from my own.

 Now, it seems that any random tag sale will include a stack of old National Geographic magazines.
 And that makes you wonder why people don’t simply recycle them after they’ve read them.
 It seems there’s something about the information and imagination the magazines inspire that makes it hard to throw away.

-And I thought: imagine if something we send our donors made them feel the same way?
+And I thought: imagine if something we send our donors made them feel the same way.

 Seriously.
 Think about what it might take for a donor to eagerly look for your letter or newsletter in the mailbox.
 And then sit down and enjoy it.